MiSalocin/Notion_media_update/README.md

 # Notes

 For now, this is only a local side-project, the Notion's connection is not public, and it's my first time really meddling with APIs and even Notion at all.
-If anybody more experienced wants to help of even use this to improve this code, you are welcome, but I'll keep trying to make this work
+If anybody more experienced wants to help to even use this to improve this code, you are welcome, but I'll keep trying to make this work

-Most of the implementations are not in their best shape yet, but the books one is almost completely broken, if you want to use it, I can't recommend enough for you to BACK UP YOUR DATABASE before trying iy (even though, if you're able to get the API keys to activate it, you probably have more knowledge in this than me:P)
+Most of the implementations are not in their best shape yet, but the books one is almost completely broken.
+If you want to use it, I can't recommend enough for you to BACK UP YOUR DATABASE before trying iy (even though, if you're able to get the API keys to activate it, you probably have more knowledge of this than me:P)

-(A lot of this code was developed by Claude AI, but I rewrote most of it and pieced it together, I may try to remake it without Claude's)
+(A lot of this code was developed by Claude AI, but I rewrote most of it and pieced it together.
+I may try to remake it without Claude's)

 # About book support